Sticky-Piston-Studios/Sticky-Web-Platform/README.md

-# Sticky Web Framework (SWF)
+# Sticky Web Platform (SWF)

 -- nice logo! --

-The Sticky Web Framework (SWF), developed by Sticky Piston Studios, is an innovative open-source framework designed to streamline the development of web applications.
-This framework uniquely enables the dynamic creation of endpoints through a single configuration file, which is utilized by both the frontend and backend components of an application.
+The Sticky Web Platform (SWF), developed by Sticky Piston Studios, is an innovative open-source platform designed to streamline the development of web applications.
+This platform uniquely enables the dynamic creation of endpoints through a single configuration file, which is utilized by both the frontend and backend components of an application.

 **Key Features:**